nicktheo59/nicktheo59.github.io-biotame/index.md

 ### Why is it valuable?

 - Short and Memorable.
-Just 5 letters, 2 syllables.
+Just 5 letters, 2 words.

-- Flexible brand identity potential.
+- Flexible brand identity potential:

 1. Bio, as in biology or biome.
 2. Biota as in gut flora and fauna.
 3. Tame as in mastered, trained or subjugated.
-4. Me as in personalised
+4. Me as in personalised, or personalised medicine.

 ### Price